gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-smallest-programs.md

 I don't really know what to file this article under because it has two purposes.

-1. Show you the smallest WebGL progarms.
+1. Show you the smallest WebGL programs.

-   These techinques are super useful for testing something or when making an [MCVE for Stack Overflow](https://meta.stackoverflow.com/a/349790/128511) or when trying to narrow down a bug.
+   These techniques are super useful for testing something or when making an [MCVE for Stack Overflow](https://meta.stackoverflow.com/a/349790/128511) or when trying to narrow down a bug.